Join The Baltimore County Fire Department

 The required minimum qualifications for Probationary EMT and Probationary Firefighter are:

-- Must have a high school diploma or an appropriate high school equivalency.
+- Must have a high school diploma, GED, or state accredited equivalent.

 - Possession of a valid driver's license equivalent to a non-provisional, non-commercial, class C driver's license with less than four points.
-The license does not have to be a Maryland license.
+It does not have to be a Maryland license.

 - Must be at least 18 years old at time of application.
 There is no maximum age limit.

-- Must pass a physical examination, comprehensive background examination and a drug test.
+- Must pass a physical examination, psychological evaluation, comprehensive background examination and a drug test.

 Applicants for the position of Paramedic must possess, in addition to the requirements above, a current license as a National Registry EMT-Intermediate or National Registry EMT-Paramedic.